wix/Detox/docs/APIRef.ActionsOnElement.md

 jestExpect(multipleMatchedElements.elements[0].identifier).toBe('FirstElement');
 ```

-### `takeScreenshot(name)` Android Only
+### `takeScreenshot([name])` Android Only

 Takes a screenshot of the native view associated with the element in question, and schedules putting it to the [artifacts folder](https://github.com/wix/Detox/blob/master/docs/APIRef.Artifacts.md#enabling-artifacts) upon completion of the current test.
 Useful for highly-focused visual comparison tests (i.e. comparison between elements rather than of [complete screens](https://github.com/wix/Detox/blob/master/docs/APIRef.DeviceObjectAPI.md#devicetakescreenshotname) with "visual noise").

-`name (optional)` - Name of the final file to store as the image artifact.
+`name (optional)` - Name of the final image-file to store as the artifact.
 For example, `my-text-field` would result in a file named `my-text-field.png`.
-In case the name isn't provided, Detox would self-generate a distinct name, instead (though not a very descriptive one).
+In case the name isn't provided, Detox would self-generate a random distinct name, instead (though not a very descriptive one).

 Returns the path of a temporary file containing the resulted `.png` image.